Waste management in Egypt

 In Egypt, waste and lack of proper management of it pose serious health and environmental problems for the country and its population.
 There has been some governmental attempts to better the system of waste management since the 1960s but those have not proven sufficient until now.
-In the last 10 years focus on this issue and solutions to it has increased both from the government and civil society.
-Some attempts at recycling are present, and growing in the country.
+In the last 10 years, focused attempts at recycling are present and growing in the country.
 But these are largely informal or private actors, and government initiatives are necessary to properly manage these systems and provide them with appropriate resources.